Locate Regions

 The Evaluation criteria group includes the following parameters:

-• The Shape/Utility tradeoff (%) identifies the weight for the cells when growing the candidate regions in the parameterized region-growing algorithm.
+• Shape/Utility tradeoff (%) specifies the weight for the cells when growing the candidate regions in the parameterized region-growing algorithm.
 The weighting is a trade-off between a cell's contribution for maintaining the region shape relative to the utility contribution of the cell's attribute value.

-Higher values indicates maintaining the shape of the region is more important than selecting higher utility values.
+Higher values indicate maintaining the shape of the region is more important than selecting higher utility values.
 The acceptable percent values are 0 to 100, inclusively.
 The default is 50.

 This parameter is used to identify the feasible candidate regions.
 The candidate regions that will be selected by the algorithm are controlled by the Evaluation method parameter.

-• The Evaluation method identifies the evaluation criteria to be used for determining which of the candidate regions identified in the parameterized region-growing algorithm are most preferred.
+• Evaluation method specifies the evaluation criteria to be used for determining which of the candidate regions identified in the parameterized region-growing algorithm are most preferred.
 The preference can be specified based on a particular statistic of the utility values, or spatial arrangement of the cells within the regions.

 The available options are the following: